-9351 or 9451 White Collar Crime (3 or 4 qtr. hrs.)
+9351 White Collar Crime (3 gtr. hrs.)

 A study of corporate criminal liability and personal liability in the organizational setting, focusing on federal statutory and regulatory offenses that are frequently prosecuted in the business or corporate setting such as mail fraud, wire fraud, bank fraud, money laundering, RICO, tax crimes and obstruction of justice.